Skip to main content

 general and for traces in particular, could consist of storing traces

-in a yang datastore (particularly the operational datastore.)
+in a YANG datastore (particularly the operational datastore.)

 Implementations should consider the use of circular buffers to avoid

-resources exhaustion.
+resource exhaustion.
 External systems could access traces (and

 particularly past traces) via NETCONF, RESTCONF, gNMI or other